I like this a dual-LED flasher circuit. Someone calls a blinking LED circuit. They have two LEDs flash alternately.

 The Q3, Q4 are power transistors 2SC1061 or TIP31, to drive high up current to dual LEDs includes a series resistor(R5, R6) to limit current.

 If we want to use load is the 12V light bulb.
-We remove R5, R6 and the dual LEDs to use multiple LED light by the circuit.
+We remove R5, R6, and the dual LEDs to use multiple LED light by the circuit.

 But you need to use 12V at a current minimum of approximately 0.5A.

-Other details see the circuit.
+For other details see the circuit.

-Parts will you needs
+Parts will you need

 Q1, Q2: BC549, 45V 100mA NPN Transistor